kyleslie2/lists/Gifts/README.md

   - medium for t-shirts
   - Dress shirts: Calvin Klein Extreme slim 15, 34, 35 fit well a couple years ago (might be small in neck and shoulders now)
   - Jeans: todo: <insert size of current jeans...>
+  - Underwear: Boxer-briefs (medium)

 Do need:
   - Nice, comfortable button-ups and dressy sweaters for work
    - Ex: Frank and Oak medium slim fit flannel dress-shirt (dark green) todo: <insert link to picture?>
+  - Nice socks for work
+  - Nice boxer-briefs (medium)
+  - Nice pants: khakis or jeans (_Note: harder to buy for me_)

+Brands I like:
+  - Frank and Oak
+    - For button up shirts (but probably would love other things too)
+  - Le 31 (carried by Simons)
+    - For sweaters, cardigans and pants

 ## Food and Drink
 Coffee and alcohol are always fun!
 And no clutter!